-This table reflects the audit areas we have selected most frequently for review in the 2022 inspection and the previous inspection.
+This table reflects the audit areas we have selected most frequently for review in the 2024 inspection and the previous inspection.
 For the issuer audits selected for review, we selected these areas because they were generally significant to the issuer's financial statements, may have included complex issues for auditors, and/or involved complex judgments in (1) estimating and auditing the reported value of related accounts and disclosures and (2) implementing and auditing the related controls.

+2024 2022

-2022 2019 Audit area Audits reviewed Audit area Audits reviewed Revenue and related accounts 3 Revenue and related accounts 3 Inventory 2 Inventory 1 Cash and cash equivalents 1 Cash and cash equivalents 1 Investment securities 1 Goodwill and intangible assets 1 Business combinations 1
+Audit area Audits reviewed Audit area Audits reviewed

+Revenue and related accounts 3 Revenue and related accounts 3

+Investment securities 2 Inventory 2

+Cash and cash equivalents 2 Cash and cash equivalents 1

+Leases 1 Investment securities 1

+Long-lived assets 1